rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 (in this case, `front_of_house`).
 The body of the module then goes inside curly brackets.
 Inside modules, we can place other modules, as in this case with the modules `hosting` and `serving`.
-Modules can also hold definitions for other items, such as structs, enums, constants, traits, and—as in Listing 7-1—functions.
+Modules can also hold definitions for other items, such as structs, enums, constants, traits, and as in Listing 7-1, functions.

 By using modules, we can group related definitions together and name why they’re related.
 Programmers using this code can navigate the code based on the